 2. Visualize Success: Mental Rehearsal

-Visualization works wonders in overcoming stage fright.
+Visualisation works wonders in overcoming stage fright.
 You create a positive image of yourself by engaging in mental rehearsal and delivering a confident and impactful speech.
-As you close your eyes and imagine the scenario, you focus on the successful outcomes and the enthusiastic response from your audience.
+Visualising success helps reframe your mindset and programme your subconscious to anticipate positive results rather than dwelling on potential failures.

-3. Utilize breathing and relaxation techniques
+3. Utilize Breathing and Relaxation Techniques

 When faced with stage fright, our bodies often respond with physical symptoms like an increased heart rate and tense muscles.
 Incorporating breathing and relaxation techniques can effectively counteract these physiological reactions.
 Deep breathing exercises, such as diaphragmatic breathing, help regulate your heart rate and oxygenate your body, promoting a state of calmness.
-Taking slow, deep breaths activates the body’s relaxation response and reduces anxiety.

-Practicing these techniques before and during your speaking engagement can help you manage the physical manifestations of stage fright, allowing you to feel more composed, confident, and in control.
+Additionally, progressive muscle relaxation — systematically tensing and releasing different muscle groups — is another valuable technique.
+Practising these techniques before and during your speaking engagement can help you manage the physical manifestations of stage fright.

 4. Start with Familiar Audiences: Gradual Exposure